 A car accident can lead to severe ankle injury.
 Dislocation of the ankle joint can occur.
 Ankle dislocation is a serious injury, a complete damage and disruption of the ligaments that support the ankle joints.
 An ankle dislocation generally requires a surgical repair.

 Ankle injury can be prevented by ensuring that the ankle is safe.
 Sports activities and accidental trauma are common causes of ankle injuries.
 To prevent ankle injuries and pain;

 - Avoid sports activities that have higher tendencies of causing injury to your ankle.

 - Always follow proper sport instructions and physical training to avoid or minimize the risk of sustaining an ankle injury or pain.

-- Use ankle bracings and supports to shield your ankle from sustaining injury.
+- Using ankle braces supports to shield your ankle from sustaining injury.

 - Engage in flexibility exercises to strengthen the ankle.

 - Avoid high-impact exercises that cause strain to the ankle.

 - Wear good support shoes and socks to shield the ankle from external objects.